-Certificates of deposit (CDs) are usually some of the highest-paying options available at banks and credit unions, but interest rates plummeted as a result of the coronavirus pandemic, leaving CD investors with few attractive options.
+Certificates of deposit (CDs) are usually some of the highest-paying options available at banks and credit unions, but interest rates plummeted as a result of the COVID-19 pandemic, leaving CD investors with few attractive options.

 So, what should you do with your savings?
 Does it make sense to lock in a rate at today's levels?
 You may want to maximize your interest earnings, but going all in on long-term CDs right now could backfire.

 How Banks Make Money

-Banks and credit unions make money by gathering deposits from customers and lending that money out.
+Banks and credit unions make money by gathering deposits from customers and lending that money.
 When you deposit funds into a savings account or CD, you might earn 1% APY or less on your balance, but banks lend that money to borrowers at higher interest rates.
 The difference between the amount banks pay and the amount they charge results in profits.

 As of May 19, 2022, the average rate for a 30-year fixed-rate mortgage is 5.25% (plus potential processing fees or points).
 The average credit card rate is 20.66%, according to our database of credit card rates.
 Banks can also earn extra from annual fees and additional charges for late payments.
 The difference between those numbers, also known as the “spread,” shows you how much banks can earn.